CoFH/cofh.github.io/docs/thermal-expansion/machines/redstone-furnace/index.md

 can also transfer items from adjacent inventories into any sides that directly correspond to its input slot.
 This is called auto-input.
 Auto-output and auto-input occur whenever the machine finishes processing an item, or every 32 ticks (1.6 seconds) if the machine is inactive.
+Auto-output for fluids occurs whenever there is a fluid in the output tank.

 Which sides correspond to which slots/tanks and whether auto-output and auto-input are enabled can be configured using the Configuration tab in the